top of page

 ABOUT ME

 After growing up near Freiburg, Germany, I studied Politics, Philosophy and Economics at the Queen's College, University of Oxford.
-After spending a year studying Arabic in Cairo, I completed an MPhil in Modern Middle Eastern Studies at St. Antony's College, University of OxfordIn 2015, I started my PhD at the Department of International Development at the London School of Economics and Political Science (LSE), which I defended in 2020.
-I have completed 14 months of fieldwork in Tunisia and Morocco, where I was a Scholar in Residence at the Hilary Clinton Centre for Women's Empowerment at Al-Akhawayn University.
+I completed an MPhil in Modern Middle Eastern Studies at St. Antony's College, University of Oxford, and a PhD at the Department of International Development at the London School of Economics and Political Science (LSE).
+During my time at LSE I was also a Scholar in Residence at the Hilary Clinton Centre for Women's Empowerment at Al-Akhawayn University and at the German Institute for International and Securtiy Affairs (SWP).
 I have taught on International Development in the International Political Economy at LSE, and on The Political Economy of the Middle East at King's College.

-Since February 2020 I am a Research Fellow at the Institute for Development Studies at the University of Sussex, and am working with the International Centre for Tax and Development, where I co-lead our research program on informality and taxation as well as our teaching and learning program.
-I am also a Senior Fellow at the Global Initiative against Transnational Organised Crime (GITOC).
+Since February 2020 I am a Research Fellow at the Institute for Development Studies at the University of Sussex, and am a Research Lead at the International Centre for Tax and Development, where I co-lead our research program on informality and taxation as well as our teaching and learning program.
+I am also a Senior Fellow at the Global Initiative against Transnational Organised Crime (GITOC) and an individual member of Women in Informal Employment: Globalizing and Organizing (WIEGO).

-I have published analyses on the Middle East and North Africa in a variety of journalistic outlets, am an advisor to the All-Party Parliamentary Group on Tunisia in the House of Commons, and have briefed and advised government departments and embassies in the UK and North Africa.
+Alongside my research, I have published analyses in a variety of journalistic outlets and advised government departments and embassies in the UK and North Africa.

 For interest in collaboration, consultancy, or my CV, please contact me directly.